GitauHarrison/notes/databases/project_configure_postgres_in_flask.md

 ```

 We are importing our application's instance before passing the values of our database as well as the `User` model to the flask shell.
-Flask shell allows us to access the application's context from the terminal.
+The Flask shell allows us to access the application's context from the terminal.
 This is normally achieved by simply running `(venv)$ flask shell` in the terminal.

 ### Step 15: Update Environment Variables